johnpuddephatt/collaborativehousing/_posts/2020-09-17-free-training-an-introduction-to-community-led-housing.md

 tags: []

 ---
 **We are holding a FREE online (Zoom) session for communities across Oxfordshire on Thursday 22 October @ 2pm**

 Are you a parish council, neighbourhood planning group or other community group interested in finding out more about community led housing?
-Then why drop in and find out about:
+Then why not drop in and find out about:

 * What is community led housing and what are the benefits?
 * Examples of community led housing in Oxfordshire